AnIdiotsGuide/discordjs-bot-guide/coding-guides/storing-data-in-an-sqlite-file.md

 Place that code inside our `row` conditional, above the `update` query.

-## Let a user view their level & points.
+## Let a user view their level & points

 Now we've got the core of this code done, we need to add a few commands, so as normal we'll add a prefix and ignore messages without a prefix.